RTurney/CV/README.md

 * **Determined** - A key attribute to my personality and my most valued skill.
 I work with a constant determination regardless of the challenge ahead of me.
 I don't like to leave something unfinished and will always push myself to the best of my abilities.

 ## [Work experience](#work-experience):

+#### Associate, Club Newton, AND Digital, Reading (May 2021 - current date)

+As an associate at AND digital, I worked as a software developer consulting at several clients; Oak Furniture Land, Axora & NeuroInsight.
+On these clients I worked as a React Native developer, constructing and testing new features within these mobile applications.
+As one of AND's main goals is to 'close the digital skills gap', we were also responsible for educating our clients in the application of Agile methodologies for product delivery and demonstrating the latest features of languages/ frameworks.
+Within AND Digital I took on the role of a Mental Health Champion within our club, promoting good workplace mental health through initiatives and talks.
+During my time at AND I was also mentored and upskilled in iOS development using Swift and XCode, but also gained alot experience of UX and PA roles from our cross-functional teams.
+Although I am still working at AND digital, I am currently looking for roles within Mobile software development which will provide me with more challenges and further progress my career in Mobile software development.

 #### Microscopy Specialist, Imaging and Analysis Centre, Natural History Museum, London (September 2018 – January 2021)